Technology, Accessibility, and Design

 Information for Potential Collaborators

 This document contains information for collaborators interested in working with students in the course “Technology, Accessibility, and Design” at Olin College of Engineering, in Needham, Massachusetts.
-This course is being taught by two Olin College professors: Dr. Paul Ruvolo, Assistant Professor of Computer Science, and Dr. Caitrin Lynch, Professor of Anthropology.
-This is a new course for spring 2018.
+This first version of the course was taught by two Olin College professors: Dr. Paul Ruvolo, Assistant Professor of Computer Science, and Dr. Caitrin Lynch, Professor of Anthropology.
+The second version of the course will be offered in spring 2019 and taught by Paul Ruvolo.

 Do you have a project?